Fowlart/startup_informer/readme.md

 A separate process should be created in Python.
 Flag recognition should be organized at the bash script.~~
 - Use Spark on Linux to build delta tables from messages
+- Use spark ML to group Telegram messages into predefined topics

 **Ideas:**

 - Index all messages from telegram to Azure AI search, implement search by key-words from telegram
-- Use Spark ML on Linux, to analyze through messages